Plant EvoDevo: Articulation Morphology of Plants

 And eternity in an hour

-Plant morphologists, then, may realize that the common experience of plant form in terms of space and time emerges from a deeper reality of infinity and eternity.
+Plant morphologists may therefore realize that the common experience of plant form in terms of space and time emerges from a deeper reality of infinity and eternity.

 How does all this relate to articulation morphology?
 I emphasized that, in contrast to organs that are based on a morphological theory, articles are factual.
 However, this does not mean that they represent ultimate reality.
-They represent a consensus of morphologists that is based on a widely shared background – but a consensus that captures only an aspect of the reality of plants.
-An awareness of these limitations can lead to a deeper understanding of plants - one from which morphology itself emerges.
-In this light, contemplating a leaf or a flower, then, can become a door to a more profound reality.
+They represent an abstraction that captures the empirical, dynamic, all-inclusive and unifying aspect of the reality of plants.
+An awareness of this limitation can lead to a deeper understanding of plants, from which morphology itself emerges.
+In this light, contemplating a leaf or a flower may open a doorway to a more profound reality.

 Form is boundlessness;